Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 Step 5: Drying Tea Leaves for Black Tea

-A second goal is to prevent spoilage, and proper drying of the leaves accomplishes both goals.
+Another is to prevent spoilage, and proper drying of the leaves accomplishes both goals.

 First, by heating the leaves to the optimum drying temperature, you remove water that would otherwise prolong oxidation.
 Heating also breaks down oxidases that were crucial in the previous tea processing steps but not desirable during drying or later on in storage.